 Knowledge-based Agents (architecture, hybrid knowledge representation, knowledge-based reasoning, learning, development methodology)

 1. Please include CS580 in the subject of any message you are emailing to Dr. Tecuci.

 2. Please try to limit the size of the files you are emailing.

-3. If you are a section 2 (Internet) student, you can either mail the assignments to Dr. Tecuci by the indicated deadline, or scan and email them both to Dr. Tecuci and to Mr. Wentao Chang (again making sure that the files are not too large).
+3. If you are in the distance education section, you may email the assignments to Dr. Tecuci by the indicated deadline (making sure that the files are not too large).